 July 2008

-In Hyder, a block off the main road is an easy-to-find fish restaurant, referred to as "the bus".
-The food is great -- in 2008 we drove from the Meziadin Lake campground to Hyder just to enjoy dinner at this funky spot!
+In Hyder there is an easy-to-find fish restaurant, referred to as "the bus".
+In 2008 we drove from the Meziadin Lake campground to Hyder just to enjoy dinner at this funky spot!

 The "bus" in Hyder, home of great fish & chips - July 2008

 Along the road and past the "bus" is the Fish Creek bear viewing area.
-The road widens to provide a parking area and there is a daily fee to access the viewing platform.
+The road widens to provide a parking area.
 We stopped on our way up to Salmon Glacier and saw nothing, so left and stopped again on our way back to Stewart.
 Again nothing.

-As we were leaving, a grizzly walked by the parking area headed towards the water, so we trotted back to the viewing platform.
-Because it was late in the day and it was pouring rain, we had this bear all to ourselves.
+was late in the day and it was pouring rain, we had this bear all to

-Grizzly bear alongside the Fish Creek bear viewing platform, just
+Grizzly bear photo at the Fish Creek bear viewing platform, just

 north of Hyder - September 2007